-For businesses who were able to retain staff, for the first time in a long time, while in-store traffic has been limited, you have the time to train on the importance of loyalty enrollment.
-For retailers rehiring furloughed or laid off workers, it's an opportunity to uniformly reeducate on easy ways to push signups.
+For restaurants who were able to retain staff, for the first time in a long time, while in-store traffic has been limited, you have the time to train on the importance of loyalty enrollment.
+For restaurants rehiring furloughed or laid off workers, it's an opportunity to uniformly reeducate on easy ways to push signups.
 The messaging doesn't have to be complicated; loyalty members leave higher tips and higher customer satisfaction scores.
 Some of the verbal cues we've seen work incredibly well:

-- "Can I add a free item to your purchase?"
+"Can I add a free dessert to your order?"

-- "Would you like a free item on your next visit?"

-- "Do you have any rewards to redeem today?"
+- "Would you like a free appetizer on your next visit?" - "Do you have any rewards to redeem today?"